“A place that goes on whether your there or not, that you come back to and find waiting

-As I was finishing my culling, cleaning, and sorting work in the house library a month ago, one of the last books that pulled out was filled with forty-five portrait photos of our QTV brothers starting in 1874.
-Once again, I shook my head in amazement at finding them and then thinking that the book in my hands had been in every one of our fraternal homes, every one!
+As I was finishing my culling, cleaning, and sorting work in the house library a month ago, one of the last books that pulled out was filled with forty-five portrait photos of our Q.T.V. brothers starting in 1871-1872.
+Once again, I shook my head in amazement at finding them and then thinking that the book had been in every one of our fraternal homes!
 It is a great pictorial archive.
-I read name upon name: Balentine, Kidder, Flint, Bartlett, Keith, Mullen, Ladd, and all the rest.
+I read name upon name: Balentine, Kidder, Flint, Bartlett, Keith, Mullen, Ladd, Crosby, Estabrooke, and all the rest.
 I looked at each portrait photo and thought about the ideas, idealism, and coordinated effort that they exhibited with each new thorny endeavor in our early fraternal years.
 With tremendous cooperation, work ethic, fraternal agility, patience, and perseverance they always succeeded, and every endeavor was substantially challenging.
 For their faithful commitment, we are most thankful.
-In breadth and depth, equanimity and fraternal cheer, they established our fraternal character that we are collectively demonstrating now in our committed, passionate interest in restoring the most distinguished iconic fraternity house at the University of Maine with meticulous care.
+In breadth and depth, equanimity and fraternal cheer, they established our fraternal character that we are now collectively demonstrating in our committed restoration of the most historically distinguished fraternal home at the University of Maine with meticulous care.
 This work is a true testament, a continuing testament, as to who we continue to be as a generationally united brotherhood.

-Proud to be an Omega Mu Fiji and our ongoing fraternal greatness since Balentine, Colesworthy, Estabrooke, Crosby, Kidder, Mullen, Ladd, Hart, Buck, Curtis, Work, Danforth, Coulombe, Golden, Ballou, Thurston, Rand, Dave Smith, McCarron, Stern, McInnis, O’Leary, Chaplin, McLean, and so many others in our fraternal bloodstream.
+We are all proud to be an Omega Mu Fiji in our ongoing story of fraternal greatness since Balentine, Colesworthy, Estabrooke, Crosby, Kidder, Mullen, Ladd, Hart, Buck, Curtis, Work, Danforth, Coulombe, Golden, Ballou, Thurston, Rand, Dave Smith, McCarron, Stern, McInnis, O’Leary, Collins, Chaplin, Cote, Bartlett, McLean, and so many others in our fraternal bloodstream.
 From our fraternal founding through today, we remain the premier fraternal brotherhood at the University of Maine.
 It is fitting to conclude with Browning: "How good is man's life.
 The mere living, how fit to employ all the heart, and the soul, and the senses enjoy."
 That's all.
 This is Phi Gamma Delta.
 Perge.

 Chip Chapman, ’82